auraxangelic/libgdx-tts/README.md

 # libgdx-tts
 Library for a text-to-speech synthesizer for LibGDX.
 Available for desktop, android, and iOS apps.

-Use this library for enabling accessibility for visually impaired or blind players of your game, or use it in fun and creative way as part of your gameplay!
+Use this library for implementing accessibility for visually impaired or blind players of your game, or use it in a fun and creative way as part of your gameplay!

 For iOS, please make sure you're using libGDX version 1.13.0 or later.